Picture Books About Dogs

 The Last Dogs: The Vanishing by Christopher Holt

-I drug my heels about reading this book, I don’t usually like books with animal characters.
-However, from the first page, I couldn’t put it down.
-Holt is an amazing writing and the story is a fast-paced adventure that your kids will thoroughly enjoy.
-All the humans left suddenly or were rounded up and forced to leave.
-The dogs are left behind.
-Max, a yellow Lab knows that he must find and save his family.
-From the moment he escapes his kennel at the vet’s, he faces huge obstacles – angry, starving wolves, no food, a gang of subway rats, a house of cats, and the controlling Corporation, a “perfect” society for dogs where everyone works and no one can leave.
+Holt is an amazing writing and the story is a fast-paced, unique dystopian adventure that your kids will thoroughly enjoy.
+All the humans are gone.
+Max, a yellow Lab, knows that he must find and save his human family.
+From the moment he escapes the kennel at the vet’s, Max and his friends, Rocky and Gizmo, face huge obstacles in his quest to find his humans — starving wolves, no food, a gang of subway rats, a house of cats, and the controlling Corporation, a “perfect” society for dogs where everyone works and no one can leave.

 The Dog Encyclopedia by DK